 ESCAPE has launched the initial prototype of the ESCAPE ESAP (ESFRI Science Analysis Platform), allowing, for the moment, data discovery and data staging of data catalogues that are now available on ESCAPE ESAP.
+(Note: This version is not yet ready for public release)

 The ESCAPE ESAP is a flexible science platform-service gateway tailored to the requirements and the users’ needs of each of the ESFRIs and the capability to access and combine open access data from multiple collections of research infrastructures and from the European Open Science Cloud (EOSC).
 It also stages this data for subsequent processing and analysis, allowing data discovery and handling of large and distributed data collections, thanks to a widerange of software tools and packages developed by and in support of the ESFRIs.
 The ESFRIs can define their own data catalogue query schema, which is then translated by the ESAP Application Programming Interface (API) Gateway to a Graphical User Interface (GUI) where users can specify query parameters for a specific data catalogue.